Median Salary

 Getting Licensed in TX

-- Exams: After graduation, you must pass both the TDLR written exam and a practical exam.
-Exam fees are approximately $100-$150.
+- Exams: You must pass both the written and practical exams administered by PSI.

 Best Neighborhoods for Nail Technicians